Skip to main content

 Content Policy

-Contents copyright by me, Tikno.
-You may use, translate and/or re-publish my posts in any medium as long as attribution is given to the author and a link to the original post, and thanks if you also let me know.
+Permission is required to translate and/or re-publish the blog posts to any medium.
 I do my best not to plagiarize other people's work.
 Conversely, I don't want this plagiarism case to happen again.
-Some images in this blog are not mine, as I got it from internet somewhere.
+Some images in this blog are not mine, as I got it from internet somewhere with non-commercial use license.
 Please let me know if you are the copyright holder of the material and ask me to remove it.
 The Blogger Content Policy also applies here.

 Comment Policy

-Comment moderation is activated due to a lot of spam comments attacking this blog.
+Comment moderation is activated due to a lot of spam.
 I guarantee your genuine comments will be published even if you disagree or arguing me.
 Comments containing racial hatred, personal attacks or advertising are strictly prohibited and will be removed without notice.
 Spam comments will be added to the spam list.

 POPULAR POSTS LAST 7 DAYS: